-The Audit Committee has appointed Yang Lee & Associates as its out-sourced internal auditor to provide internal audit function for the Group for FY2020.
+The Audit Committee has appointed Yang Lee & Associates as its out-sourced internal auditor to provide internal audit function for the Group for FY2021.
 The objective of the internal audit function is to provide an independent review on the adequacy and effectiveness of the Group's internal controls and provide reasonable assurance to the Audit Committee on the Group's controls and governance processes.
 The internal auditor has unfettered access to all the Company's documents, records, properties and personnel, including access to the Audit Committee.
 The primary reporting line of the internal audit function is to the Audit Committee.
-An annual internal audit function is to the Audit Committee.
-An annual internal audit function is independent, effective and adequately resourced to address the financial, operational and compliance risks, information technology risk and has the appropriate standing within the Group.
+An annual internal audit plan which entails the review of the effectiveness of the Group's controls has been developed by the internal auditor.
+The AC is satisfied that the internal audit function is independent, effective and adequately resourced to address the financial, operational and compliance risks, information technology risk and has the appropriate standing within the Group.
 The Audit Committee meets with the internal auditors, without the presence of management, at least annually.